 I’ve been to California many times because I have family there, my daughter went to college there, and my former law firm was based there.
 So I’ve done plenty of exploring in this beloved and idyllic state.

-Here are the best places find culture in California outside of the big cities:
+Here are the best places to find culture in California outside of the big cities:

 When the misty morning is blown away by the sea breeze, you can stroll though the quaint cobblestone streets of Carmel’s village.